JemmaStudios/kitbash_xp11/README.md

-The easy way to use it is to make a backup of the cockpit object first (we'll call it target.obj) and have the object you want to append (we'll call that gizmos.obj) then open your command window, navigate to the folder and type: kitbash.lua You'll get all the directions you need from there.
+The easy way to use it is to make a backup of the cockpit object first (we'll call it target.obj) and have the object you want to append (we'll call that gizmos.obj) then open your command window, navigate to the folder and...
+Windows users type: kitbash.lua
+Linux users type: lua kitbash.lua

+You'll get all the directions you need from there.

 Example: